Aalto-CFD/DLBFoam-Advanced-Tutorials/2D_Shear_Layer/README.md

 methane premixed flame at the corresponding most reactive mixture fraction, p = 60 bar, and T reactants = 800 K (flame thickness ≈ 50 μm) to resolve the flame by 10 grid points.
 ### Boundary conditions

-The relative velocity, temperature, and species composition of the n-dodecane jet are specified by a hyperbolic profile function.
+The relative velocity, temperature, and species composition of the n-dodecane jet are specified by a tan hyperbolic profile function.

 ### Chemistry